-Dr. Srinath Ekkad has been named the new head of the of Department of Mechanical and Aerospace Engineering (MAE) at North Carolina State University.
+Dr. Srinath Ekkad has been named the new head of the Department of Mechanical and Aerospace Engineering (MAE) at North Carolina State University.

 Dr. Louis Martin-Vega, dean of the College of Engineering at NC State, announced that Ekkad will begin his appointment effective September 18, 2017.
 He succeeds Dr. Richard Gould, RJ Reynolds Professor in the department, as head of MAE.

 Ekkad is the Rolls-Royce Commonwealth Professor for Aerospace Propulsion Systems in the Department of Mechanical Engineering at Virginia Tech, the associate vice president for research programs and the director of the Rolls-Royce University Technology Center for Advanced Diagnostics.